gleachkr/razzle.nvim/doc/razzle.md

 SLIDE?key=value&k2=v2#my-fragment
 ```

-- Params become a table on the slide object, e.g. `slide.params.next`.
+Params become a table on the slide object, e.g. `slide.params.next`.
-- Fragment becomes `slide.fragment` and is used by |razzle.motion.find|.
+Fragment becomes `slide.fragment` and is used by |razzle.motion.find_slide|.
-- If the current slide has `next` or `prev` params, they override linear
+If the current slide has `next` or `prev` params, they override linear
 navigation by naming the fragment of the target slide.

-- When |razzle.options| is enabled, certain params are recognized as
+When |razzle.options| is enabled, certain params are recognized as temporary
-  temporary option overrides for that slide and are restored when leaving:
+option overrides for that slide and are restored when leaving:
   - `colorscheme=name`
   - `o.option=value`   for global options
   - `wo.option=value`  for window-local options